Smart Contracts

 RewardMath

-• splitPoolAfterLoserRefund(losingPool) — Reserve a 5% rebate for revealed losers, then split the remaining pool into 80% voters / 5% consensus subsidy / 10% submitter / 4% platform (3% frontend + 1% category) / 1% treasury.
+• splitPoolAfterLoserRefund(losingPool) — Reserve a 5% rebate for revealed losers, then split the remaining pool into 90% voters / 5% consensus subsidy / 4% frontend / 1% treasury.

 • calculateVoterReward(shares, totalWinningShares, voterPool) — Share-proportional reward from the content-specific pool.
 100% of the voter share goes to the content-specific pool.